 Beta-blockers are drugs used to treat high blood pressure.
 They block the effects of the sympathetic nervous system on the heart.
 This reduces the work of the heart so that it requires less blood and oxygen.
 As a result, the heart doesn't have to work as hard, which in turn lowers blood pressure.
-They help control heart rate and are also used in the treatment of abnormal heart rhythms that may too fast or irregular.
+Beta-blockers help control heart rate and are also used in the treatment of abnormal heart rhythms that may too fast or irregular.

 There are several beta-blockers available, including:

-These drugs should always be taken consistently with regards to meals to avoid fluctuations in their blood level and effect.
+These drugs should always be taken consistently with meals to avoid fluctuations in their level and effect.
 Follow the label directions on how often to take this medication.
 The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on your condition.

 Be sure to see your doctor on a regular basis to assess your condition.
 Your doctor will determine if the medicine is working and if there are any intolerable side effects.
 If necessary, your doctor may change the dosage.
 Don't stop taking your beta-blocker without talking to your doctor.
 Also, don't take any other drugs, including over-the-counter drugs, before talking to your doctor about the potential for adverse reactions (see below).